+The Council has clear decision making processed that demonstrate openness and transparency.
 The Council and its decisions are open and accessible to the community, service users, partners and its staff.
 All reports requiring a decision are considered by appropriately qualified legal, and finance staff with expertise in the particular function area before they are progressed to the relevant Committee or group.
 This Council wants to ensure that equality considerations are embedded in the decision-making and applied to everything the Council does.
 To meet this responsibility, equality impact assessments are carried out when there is significant change to major council services, functions, projects and policies in order to better understand whether the change will impact on people who are protected under the Equality Act 2010 in order to genuinely influence decision making.